-Adult students should notify their instructor when leaving campus early.
-This is for the safety of students and to allow the instructor to best utilize instructional resources.
+All students must notify their instructor when leaving campus early.
+This is for the safety of students.
+Students may leave campus for lunch provided this is done within the allotted time.

 PLAN OF INSTRUCTIONAL PRACTICES

 All students in the Commercial Foods and Culinary Arts Program are expected to complete all competencies in the Department of Education's Curriculum Frameworks.
 To obtain this goal, instruction will be given in the form of lectures, learning guides, demonstrations, audio-visual material, hands-on computer activities, discussions, field trips, guest speakers, and laboratory experiences.